Cutleast/Mod-Manager-Migrator/README.md

 - Morrowind
 - Fallout 3
 - Fallout: New Vegas
-- You (the community) decides, feel free to suggest
+- You (the community) decide, feel free to suggest

 ### Supported Mod Managers